Landscape, Agriculture and Democracy in Entlebuch and Emmental

 This discontent eventually led to the peasant war (Bauernkrieg) of 1653 and an alliance of peasants from the Emmental and Entlebuch (and Solothurn and Basel).
 The immediate reason for the revolt was the deteriorating economic situation.
 However, the insurgents also wanted democratic and different governmental structures.

-Although the uprising was not a short-term success, in the long term, it was another step towards thinking about new and more democratic power structures in Switzerland.
-This goal distinguished the peasant uprising in Switzerland from other peasant revolts in Europe, which mainly had practical improvements in mind.
+Although the uprising was not a short-term success, in the long term, it represented another step towards considering new and more democratic power structures in Switzerland.
+This goal distinguished the peasant uprising in Switzerland from other peasant revolts in Europe, which primarily aimed for practical improvements.

 A chamois